 Frank Pasquale, Professor of Law, Brooklyn Law School, is an expert on the law of artificial intelligence (AI), algorithms, and machine learning.
 Pasquale’s work on “algorithmic accountability” has helped bring the insights and demands of social justice movements to AI law and policy.
 He has developed a comprehensive legal analysis of regulation of Internet platforms.
 His work is among the leading legal research on regulation of algorithmic ranking, scoring, and sorting systems.
 He has written articles addressing technological and financial challenges to U.S. healthcare institutions, focusing on how regulators can help providers improve outcomes.

-Kathryn Sabbeth is an associate professor of law at the University of North Carolina.
+Kathryn Sabbeth is an associate professor of law at the University of North Carolina School of Law.
 Her teaching and scholarship focus on public interest litigation, access to justice, and housing.
 Sabbeth explores the potential for lawyers to promote equality and the limits of that potential.
 Her courses at UNC have included the Civil Legal Assistance Clinic, Civil Lawyering Process, Employment Discrimination, and Legal Ethics and Social Justice.
 In the Civil Legal Assistance Clinic, Sabbeth’s students represent clients in housing, employment, and other racial and economic justice cases.
 Before joining the UNC faculty, Sabbeth taught at Georgetown University Law Center as a teaching fellow in a civil rights clinic and supervised federal litigation regarding employment discrimination, education equity, and public access to Guantánamo information.

-Karen Sokol, Professor of Law at Loyola University New Orleans, teaches and writes about international law, climate law and accountability, courts and the rule of law, and torts.
+Karen Sokol, Professor of Law at Loyola University New Orleans College of Law, teaches and writes about international law, climate law and accountability, courts and the rule of law, and torts.
 She is an associate scholar with Vrije Universiteit Amsterdam’s Centre for Climate Change, Corporations and the Law, a member of the Climate Accountability Working Group of the Climate Social Science Network, a member of the Global Network for Human Rights and the Environment, a member-scholar of the Center for Progressive Reform, and received a Fulbright award for research in India.

 Faith Stevelman Professor of Law, New York Law School, is a national authority on corporate governance, securities law, and financial regulation.
 Her expertise spans the nuts and bolts of mergers and acquisitions and corporate finance to the conceptual underpinnings of board leadership and corporate disclosure.
 Always attuned to corporate law’s responsibility to support economic justice and transparency, Stevelman’s scholarship presents a new paradigm for corporate law.
 She is committed to fostering greater interdisciplinary depth in corporate legal scholarship.